nazrana4/Weather_App/README.md

 The backend fetches data from external APIs and interacts with an SQLite database to provide efficient city name suggestions.
 It handles errors gracefully and supports cross-origin requests for seamless frontend-backend communication.

-The server is hosted on Replit for convenience but can also be initialized locally by following the instructions provided in the respective `README.md` files located in both the frontend and backend folders.
+The server is also hosted on Replit for convenience.
+And the frontend is deployed on netlify.

 ---

-## Setup Instructions
+## Setup Instructions (Locally)

 ### Prerequisites